openstreetmap/openstreetmap-website/CONFIGURE.md

 ## Testing on the osm dev server

-For example, after developing a patch for the rails_port, you might want to demonstrate it to others or ask for comments and testing.
-To do this one can [set up an instance of the rails_port on the dev server in ones user directory](https://wiki.openstreetmap.org/wiki/Using_the_dev_server#Rails_Applications).
+For example, after developing a patch for `openstreetmap-website`, you might want to demonstrate it to others or ask for comments and testing.
+To do this one can [set up an instance of openstreetmap-website on the dev server in ones user directory](https://wiki.openstreetmap.org/wiki/Using_the_dev_server#Rails_Applications).

 # Contributing